openstack/cinder/doc/source/contributor/development.environment.rst

 Setting Up a Development Environment
 ====================================

-This page describes how to setup a working Python development environment that can be used in developing cinder on Ubuntu, Fedora or Mac OS X. These instructions assume you're already familiar with git.
+This page describes how to setup a working Python development environment that can be used in developing cinder on Ubuntu, Fedora or macOS.
+These instructions assume you're already familiar with git.
 Refer to GettingTheCode_ for additional information.

 .. _GettingTheCode: https://wiki.openstack.org/wiki/Getting_The_Code

 Following these instructions will allow you to run the cinder unit tests.
-Running cinder is currently only supported on Linux, although you can run the unit tests on Mac OS X.
+Running cinder is currently only supported on Linux.
+Some jobs can be run on macOS, but unfortunately due to some differences in system packages there are known issues with running unit tests.

 Virtual environments
 --------------------

 Cinder development uses `virtualenv <https://pypi.org/project/virtualenv>`__ to track and manage Python dependencies while in development and testing.
 This allows you to install all of the Python package dependencies in a virtual environment or "virtualenv" (a special subdirectory of your cinder directory), instead of installing the packages at the system level.

 .. note::